Intentional leadership under pressure

 01 Ownership Decision authority must remain clear as pace accelerates.

-02 Narrative Leadership must define how the business works before others do.
+02 Narrative Leadership must define how the business works — clearly enough that the story holds as the process accelerates.

 03 Decision Rights Critical decisions remain anchored as new stakeholders engage.